Libby Zion Law: State investigation

 In May 1986, Manhattan District Attorney Robert Morgenthau agreed to let a grand jury consider murder charges, an unusual decision for a medical malpractice case.
 Although the jury declined to indict for murder, in 1987 the intern and resident were charged with 38 counts of gross negligence and/or gross incompetence.
 The grand jury considered that a series of mistakes contributed to Zion's death, including the improper prescription of drugs and the failure to perform adequate diagnostic tests.
 Under New York law, the investigative body for these charges was the Hearing Committee of the State Board for Professional Medical Conduct.
-Between April 1987 and January 1989, the committee conducted 30 hearings at which 33 witnesses testified, including expert witnesses in toxicology, emergency medicine, and chairmen of internal medicine departments at six prominent medical schools, several of whom stated under oath that they had never heard of the interaction between meperidine and phenelzine prior to this case.
+Between April 1987 and January 1989, the committee conducted 30 hearings at which 33 witnesses testified, including expert witnesses in toxicology, emergency medicine, and chairmen of internal medicine departments at six prominent medical schools, several of whom stated under oath that they had never heard of the interaction between pethidine and phenelzine prior to this case.
 At the end of these proceedings, the committee unanimously decided that none of the 38 charges against the two residents were supported by evidence.
 Its findings were accepted by the full board, and by the state's Health Commissioner, David Axelrod.

 Under New York law, however, the final decision in this matter rested with another body, the Board of Regents, which was under no obligation to consider either the Commissioner's or the Hearing Committee's recommendations.
 The Board of Regents, which at the time had only one physician among its 16 members, voted to "censure and reprimand" the resident physicians for acts of gross negligence.
 This decision did not affect their right to practice.
 The verdict against the two residents was considered very surprising in medical circles.
 In no other case had the Board of Regents overruled the Commissioner's recommendation.
 The hospital also admitted it had provided inadequate care and paid a $13,000 fine to the state.
 In 1991, however, the state's appeals court completely cleared the records of the two doctors of findings that they had provided inadequate care to Zion.